 What do some old homes, small properties, and ultramodern apartments all have in common?
 A troubling lack of closet space.
 If you are in this type of situation, you have to deconstruct the way you think about storage.
 Since you’re going to literally live with your decisions, home decor and design have to become part of your plan, too.
 It’s an interesting project, but one that can offer unique and colorful results.
-And to show you it doesn’t have to be a tedious challenge, Get Moved Today experts have compiled some innovative clothes storage ideas that will transform the way you see the storage.
+And to show you it doesn’t have to be a tedious challenge, City Movers experts have compiled some innovative clothes storage ideas that will transform the way you see the storage.
 Instead of stressing out while moving, try thinking outside the box.

 Here are some unique clothes storing ideas that will help you see your closet (or lack thereof) in a whole new light: